-Homer is motivated to become the best small city in Alaska, and it all starts with planning.
-We are extremely excited to conduct a significant update to our Comprehensive Plan and Zoning and Planning Code.
-It is important to understand that this update is not about maintaining the status quo, it's about transformative change as it relates to land use, while still maintaining Homer's community character.
+The City of Homer is motivated to become the best small city in Alaska, and it all starts with planning.
+We are extremely excited to conduct a significant update to our Comprehensive Plan and Title 21 Zoning and Planning Code.
+It is important to understand that this update is not about maintaining the status quo, it is about transformative change as it relates to land use, while still maintaining Homer's community character.

 The first Homer Comprehensive Plan was adopted in 1954.
 The most current comprehensive plan received a technical update in 2018.
-Since 1999, the City has adopted a Non-Motorized Trails and Transportation Plan, a Transportation Plan, Homer Spit Plan, and the Town Center Development Plan, which are additional components to the Comprehensive Plan.
+Since 1999, the City has adopted a Non-Motorized Trails and Transportation Plan, a Transportation Plan, Homer Spit Comprehensive Plan, and the Town Center Development Plan, which are additional components to the Comprehensive Plan.

-The City expects that public involvement will be a grass-roots effort emphasizing outreach to, and contribution from, a variety of stakeholders, including citizens, businesses, community groups/organizations, local agencies, City advisory boards/commissions, and the City Council.
-The City further expects the community participation plan will be innovative and consider the use of focus groups as well as intensive short-term teams or work groups, such as workshops, to identify issues, create a community vision, and to assist in establishing the goals and objectives.
+The City of Homer expects that public involvement will be a grass-roots effort emphasizing outreach to, and contribution from, a variety of stakeholders, including citizens, businesses, community groups/organizations, local agencies, City Advisory Bodies, and the City Council.
+The City further expects the community participation plan will be innovative and consider the use of focus groups, as well as, intensive short-term teams or work groups, such as workshops, to identify issues, create a community vision, and to assist in establishing the goals and objectives.

-The goal is for both phases (Phase I: the comprehensive plan and Phase II: zoning and planning code update) to be completed within two years after award of the contract; however, complex issues may require more in-depth study, which may result in an extension of the completion date and negotiation to amend the contract.
+The goal is for both phases (Phase I: The Comprehensive Plan and Phase II: Title 21, Zoning and Planning Code update) to be completed within two years after award of the contract; however, complex issues may require more in-depth study, which may result in an extension of the completion date and negotiation to amend the contract.

 As in many Alaskan communities, the summer months are the "busy months" for Homer residents.
 One distinctive aspect of Homer is that many seasonal business operators live elsewhere during the winter months.
 The Proposer should develop a schedule that is flexible enough to allow busy residents and business owners/operators the opportunity for significant input throughout the planning process, while recognizing the seasonal nature of the community.